bitovi/bitops/docs/tool-configuration/configuration-terraform.md

 -------------------
 ### SKIP_DEPLOY_TERRAFORM
 Will skip all terraform executions.
-This superseeds all other configuration
+This superseeds all other configuration.

 -------------------
 ### TERRAFORM_APPLY
-Will force call `terraform apply`
+Will force call `terraform apply`.

 -------------------
 ### TERRAFORM_DESTROY
-Will force call `terraform destroy`
+Will force call `terraform destroy`.

 -------------------
 ### INIT_UPGRADE
-Will add `--upgrade` flag to the init command
+Will add `--upgrade` flag to the init command.